§1: Who has natural rights?

 has to do something actively to avoid (e.g. threats of physical violence,

-swindle and contract breach and activity that are proven to have a
+and contract breach and activity that are proven to have a significant risk

-significant risk to life, health or property of others.
-Physical force
+to life, health or property of others.
+Physical force includes murder,

-imprisonment, occupation against owner's wish, and hindrance of established
+occupation against owner's wish, and hindrance of established use of natural

-rational potential as mentioned in §5.
-Initiation of physical/psychical force
+child's rational potential as mentioned in §5.
+Initiation of

-when being necessary for preventing such elements from acutely hurting
+parents/guardian except when being necessary for preventing such elements

 An exception from point a is if there exists